 To freeze: You can freeze the tart before adding the caramelised sugar on top.
 Wrap it well in plastic wrap and freeze for up to one month.
 Thaw by placing in the refrigerator overnight.
 Caramelise the sugar as per the recipe.

-If you tried this Earl Grey Crème Brûlée Tart or any other recipe on my website, please let me know how you go in the comments below.
-I love hearing from you.
-Also, please leave a star rating whilst you're there!
+If you tried this Earl Grey Crème Brûlée Tart or any other recipe on my website, please please leave a 🌟 star rating and let me know how you go in the 📝 comments below.
+I love hearing from you!

 📖 Recipe